 A replica Union Pacific locomotive puts children at the controls, providing a first-hand look at what it’s like to ride down the rails.

 Matching Our Employees' Generosity

-Union Pacific’s GivePLUS program matches employee donations to nonprofit organizations and supports employees who volunteer their personal time by providing matching grants.
-Monetary donations to nonprofit organizations are matched dollar for dollar, while those made to educational institutions carry a 2:1 match.
-In total, we matched our employees’ generosity and donated nearly $3.7 million to nonprofit organizations improving our communities.
-Additionally, Union Pacific matches dollar-for-dollar employee contributions to its Fund for Effective Government by donating to charities of employees’ choosing.
+Union Pacific's GivePLUS program matches employee donations to nonprofit organizations, dollar-for-dollar, and supports employees who volunteer their personal time by providing matching grants.
+We matched our employees' generosity and donated nearly $2 million to nonprofit organizations improving our communities.
+Additionally, Union Pacific matches dollar-for-dollar employee contributions to its Fund for Effective Government (FFEG) by donating to charities of employees' choosing.